gregology/gregology.github.io/codex.md

 - I am ignorant
 - My emotions are my responsibility
 - My senses can easily be fooled, I experience the world though my senses
-- I may not believe tomorrow what I believe today
+- My beliefs should & will change
 - I learn more from failure then success
-- The most foolish risk I can take is no risk as all
+- No risk is a big risk
 - I have an ego & insecurities
 - I am optimistic
 - I am not the same person I was 5 years ago
 - I hopefully will not be the same person in 5 years
 - Practicing mindfulness helps me act consciously
+- My memory is fallible
 - I make mistakes